 What is the latest on graduate student unionization efforts at Georgetown?

-On April 2, 2018, the University reached an agreement with the Georgetown Alliance of Graduate Employees (GAGE), a group of graduate students affiliated with the American Federation of Teachers (AFT), which allows for an election among eligible graduate students on whether they wish to be represented by a union.
+The election followed an April 2018 agreement between the University and the Georgetown Alliance of Graduate Employees (GAGE), a group of graduate students affiliated with the American Federation of Teachers (AFT), which allows for an election among eligible graduate students on whether they wish to be represented by a union.

 In responding to the students’ request, Georgetown reached an agreement for a voluntary election that would be held and overseen by a neutral third party, rather than pursuing an election under the traditional National Labor Relations Board (NLRB) process.
 That means that a union formed by an election held at Georgetown - should one take place - would remain even if the NLRB overturns its decision on the eligibility of graduate students to unionize.
 The agreement creates a framework recognizing that graduate students’ relationship with the University is fundamentally an educational one, while also responding to their desire to have a stronger voice in the terms of their service as Graduate Student Assistants.